MoweMax/tst/readme.txt

 Hi there!
-My another suck test, sry about dat :C
+My another sick test, sry about dat :C